 The High Contracting Parties agree that the settlement or solution of all disputes or conflicts of whatever nature or of whatever origin they may be, which may arise among them, shall never be sought except by pacific means.

 69.1.3 Was used to prosecute war criminals during the International Military Tribunals at the end Nuremberg and the Tokyo.
 “President Franklin Roosevelt’s January 3, 1945, memo indicated his approval of various departmental war crimes proposals presented to him.
 The last lines of the president's memo stated that the charges should include an indictment for waging aggressive warfare, in violation of the Kellogg Pact.
 Perhaps these and other charges might be joined in a conspiracy indictment .”
 Senior military and government officials, judges, industrialist and even a journalist were tried and convicted at these tribunals.

-69.1.4 “Pacific means” of settling disputes or conflicts include for example diplomacy, direct negotiations via email, Skype, phone, etc, negotiations through a third or multiple parties, the intervention of UN Peacekeepers, criminal complaints or tort claims
+69.1.4 “Pacific means” of settling disputes or conflicts include for example diplomacy, direct negotiations via email, Skype, phone, etc, negotiations through a third or multiple parties, the intervention of UN Peacekeepers, the International Criminal Court and Interpol, criminal complaints and tort claims

 69.1.5 It is illegal, immoral and patently unfair for a countries with nuclear weapons to threaten a country with attacks.
 It is high time permanently disable all weapons of mass destruction including nuclear and chemical and putting these weapons under international/United Nations control

 69.2.1 All wars, use of force, nuclear weapons and the strategies of deterrence and of mutually assured destruction are all illegal.